ksator/event_driven_automation_with_a_TIG_stack/README.md

 # About this repository

+This repository is about Event driven automation with a TIG stack and SaltStack.

-A spines and leaves IP fabric with Junos devices.
+Junos devices (spines and leaves IP fabric)

 One Ubuntu VM:
 - Telegraf collects data from Junos devices.